 Probate of an Estate

-There are some circumstances and occasions where probate either cannot be avoided or should not be avoided.
-That period of time after the loss of a loved one is difficult and the added pressures and responsibilities of making legal decisions do not help.
-Clients take comfort on relying the expertise that Shinners & Cook offer in guiding them through the probate process.
+There are circumstances and occasions where probate either cannot be avoided or should not be avoided.
+The period of time after the loss of a loved one is difficult and the added pressures and responsibilities of making legal decisions do not help.
+Clients take comfort on relying on the expertise that Shinners & Cook offers in guiding them through the probate process.

-As in probate, the period of time after a loved one passes away can be the most difficult.
-Yet often times decisions must be made, businesses continued to be managed, and obligations paid.
-With proper planning, we may have avoided the necessity to open a probate proceeding but Shinners & Cook still stands ready to assist clients by helping them manage and administer a trust.
+As in probate, the period of time after a loved one passes away can be the most difficult, yet decisions must be made, businesses must be managed, and obligations must be paid.
+With proper planning, we may avoid the necessity to open a probate proceeding, but Shinners & Cook still stands ready to assist clients with managing and administering a trust.

-Trusts involved in estate planning may range from being a distribution trust where probate is avoided and the primary goal post-death is to make a smooth distribution to the beneficiary, to a trust that may last for years to ensure that minor children have the opportunity to go to college.
-Whatever the case, the expertise at Shinners & Cook can help make this process as smooth as can be for the Trustee while protecting his/her liability exposure.
+Trusts involved in estate planning may range from being a distribution trust where probate is avoided and the primary goal post-death is to make a smooth distribution to the beneficiary, to a trust that may last for years, ensuring that minor children have the opportunity to go to college.
+Whatever the case, the expertise at Shinners & Cook can help make this process as smooth as can be for the Trustee while protecting his or her liability exposure.

 To discuss your specific needs, please contact Shinners & Cook at (989) 799-5000.